opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   global\_stat\_get\_hotkeys\_info\(\)

-    Description: Obtains the statistics of hot keys in the entire cluster.
+    Description: Obtains the statistics on hot keys in the entire database instance.
 This API does not support single-node systems or centralized systems and is unavailable currently.

 -   global\_stat\_clean\_hotkeys\(\)

-    Description: Clears statistics on hot keys in the entire cluster.
+    Description: Clears statistics on hot keys in the entire database instance.
 This API does not support single-node systems or centralized systems and is unavailable currently.

 -   DBE\_PERF.get\_global\_session\_stat\_activity\(\)

     Description: Displays information about threads that are running on each node in openGauss.
-To query this function, you must have the  **sysadmin**  permission.
+To query this function, you must have the  **monitoradmin**  permission.

     Return type: record